abwilf/mmfusion/README.md

 * When grid searching, make sure to use tensors_path=unique so the different runs don't alter each other's data.
 * Transcripts files **must** end in `.pk`.
 * For a full list of arguments accepted by `main.py`, run `python3 main.py --help` or look at the bottom of the file where the arguments and their descriptions are defined.
+* In the transcripts and labels files, `intervals` are measured in seconds
+* To change how MFBs are extracted, see the `mfb_util.py` file and modify the global variables there.

 ## Roadmap (to be implemented)
 * HFFN inference